Privacy Policy

 - or there is a legitimate interest (Art.
 6(1)(f) GDPR),

-9.7 Disclosure to authorities and for law enforcement purposes
+9.7 Disclosure to authorities and for law enforcement

 We may transfer personal data to authorities, courts or other public bodies if we are legally obliged to do so (Art.
 6(1)(c) GDPR) or if this is necessary for the establishment, exercise or defence of legal claims (Art.
 6(1)(f) GDPR).

-- Requests for information from law enforcement authorities,
+- requests for information from law enforcement authorities,

-- Participation in civil or administrative proceedings,
+- cooperation in civil or administrative proceedings,

 9.8 Visibility and publication of profile data